jess-valiarovski/SI-ODE-virulence-model/diff-eq-SI.md

 | $V(X)$               | Mean pathogen strategy                         | Evolves                                  |

 ### ODE Analysis
+Figures 1-3 in the github repository are parameter sweep simulations of the equations above.

 The $R_0$ equation divides the favorable pathogen rates (that allow it to proliferate) by the unfavorable/trade-off rates, giving you a